apaszke/termtile/README.md

-tileterm
+termtile
 =============

-tileterm is a set of scripts, which set you free from your mouse and trackpad.
-Don't distract yourself and manage your terminal windows with a handful of commands.
+termtile is a set of scripts, which set you free from your mouse and touchpad.
+Don't distract yourself and manage all your terminal windows with a handful of commands.

 ![Gif demo](http://apaszke.github.io/termtile/assets/img/main_demo.gif)